vikiru/restasaurus/README.md

 Additionally, confirm that `app/scripts/` contains the following JSON files:

--   `allDinoNames.json`: contains all dinosaur names
+-   `allDinoNames.json`: contains all dinosaur names (should be around 1427 names).
--   `filteredNames.json`: contains the names of the dinosaurs that passed the filtering process
+-   `filteredNames.json`: contains the names of the dinosaurs that passed the filtering process.
+-   `htmlData.json`: contains the HTML data for each Wikipedia article.
+-   `imageData.json`: contains the image data for each Dinosaur.
+-   `pageData.json`: contains the page data for each Wikipedia article.
--   `dinosaurData.json`: contains the processed data of all dinosaurs
+-   `dinosaurData.json`: contains the processed data of all dinosaurs.

 5. Run the `postData` script to save all dinosaurs to your MongoDB database, once retrieveData was successful.